naydelly/naydelly.github.io/essays/bootstrap.md

  <img src="../img/Bootstrap_logo.png" class="img-thumbnail" style="float: right; margin-left: 15px;" width="200px" alt="TS">
 </div>

 User Interface (UI) frameworks serve as helpful tools for styling websites.
-Bootstrap is a popular UI framework that provides pre-designed templates and templates for web pages such as: buttons, icons, headers, and footers.
+Bootstrap is a popular UI framework that provides pre-designed templates and elements for web pages such as: buttons, icons, headers, and footers.
 It can be set up easily on a Visual Studio Code workspace through a content delivery network (CDN) by pasting the required links at the top of an HTML file that needs to be styled.
 Including Bootstrap from a CDN also allows the website to load faster for users!
 <br>

 ## My thoughts on Bootstrap 5